Depth inversion and research tooling

 Flat web, WebXR, and Rusty XR

-V0 is a Three.js/WebGL browser app with WebXR session detection and flat-web fallback.
+V0 is a Three.js/WebGL browser app with WebXR session detection and flat-web fallback, hosted as a Mesmer Prism microsite at /projects/hollow-face-lab/app/.
 It currently uses the Apache-2.0 MediaPipe canonical face OBJ as a neutral runtime baseline.
-That asset is useful for topology, UVs, and coordinate mapping, but it is not being presented as an accepted hollow-face research mesh.
+That asset is useful for topology, UVs, and coordinate mapping, but it is not being presented as an accepted hollow-face research mesh (MediaPipe canonical face model; MDN WebXR).

 Current V0 controls